DigitaleGesellschaft/jekyll-theme-conference/README.md

         absolute_url: ''
 ```

-### Information Boxes
+### Information Boxes & Modals

+The theme supports two types of information displays: banners at the top of the page (`bars`) and dialog popups (`modals`).
+Both can be used to inform your visitors about important news and announcements.

 One or multiple information banners can be shown at the top of the website just below the navigation bar.
 They are prominent and can inform your visitors about important news.
-They are activated through the `infobars` property, which contains a list for each information banner to show.
+They are activated through the `info.bars` property, which contains a list for each information banner to show.
 Each banner consists of

 - a title (`title`),
 - a color (`color`) following the Bootstrap color scheme (see below), possible values are: